Comprehensive hygiene procedure including tartar removal, AirFlow cleaning and polishing.

 After examination the dentist determines the amount of plaque, tartar and gum condition and selects the appropriate hygiene procedures.

-Ultrasonic removal of hard deposits above and below the gum to stop inflammation.
+Ultrasonic removal of hard tartar deposits above and below the gum.

-Learn more about tartar removal →Strengthening enamel and reducing sensitivity after cleaning and in early caries risk.
+Learn more about polishing →Strengthening enamel and reducing tooth sensitivity after professional hygiene.

-Learn more about fissure sealants →Signs you may need professional dental hygiene
+Learn more about fluoride treatment →Signs you may need professional dental hygiene

 - Bleeding gums during brushing